 Synthetic Index Replication

 The second strategy is to hold derivatives.
 This is called synthetic because it is using derivatives and not directly using the stocks of the companies.
 These kinds of funds are generally using swaps, a form of derivatives.
 Swaps are contracts, generally with a financial institution, for the returns of the index.
-If the index gained 1%, the counterpart pays the 1%.
+If the index gained 1%, the counterparty pays the 1%.
 It is a kind of loan with an interest based on the index returns.

 There is more risk with this kind of replication.
 If the counterpart is not able to honor its returns, the returns of the fund will be lower than the index.
-And if the counterpart defaults, the fund can lose money.
+And if the counterparty defaults, the fund can lose money.
 Generally, this is avoided by two things.
 One fund will have many contracts with different counterparts.
 And they will use a collateral.
 So if the counterpart does not honor its returns or defaults, the fund has a claim to the collateral.

 On the other hand, there are two advantages to this kind of fund.
 They are generally able to replicate the index very precisely.
 Even small funds can be very close to the index.
 And they can have very low costs since they do not have transaction costs.
 Only contract costs, but they are generally not occurring very often.